-- including avian influenza as a differential diagnosis in mammals with high risk of exposure to the viruses. - reporting to WOAH outbreaks of avian influenza in all animal species including unusual hosts, - sharing genetic sequences of avian influenza viruses and associated metadata in publicly available databases and - protecting humans in close contact with sick livestock and their products, while avoiding implementing unjustified trade restrictions.
+- including avian influenza as a differential diagnosis in mammals with high risk of exposure to the viruses; - reporting to WOAH outbreaks of avian influenza in all animal species including unusual hosts; - sharing genetic sequences of avian influenza viruses and associated metadata in publicly available databases; - protecting humans in close contact with sick livestock and their products, while avoiding implementing unjustified trade restrictions.
 High quality of information is key to support prevention and rapid response to HPAI.
 Objective of the report & limitations Based on Chapter 1.3 of the Terrestrial Animal Health Code (2024), three categories of avian influenza are listed by WOAH: 1) infection with high pathogenicity avian influenza viruses (HPAI) (in poultry, as defined in the disease-specific chapter), 2) infection of birds other than poultry, including wild birds, with HPAI, and 3) infection of domestic and captive wild birds with low pathogenicity avian influenza (LPAI) viruses having proven natural transmission to humans, associated with severe consequences.
-This report provides an update of the situation, according to the information submitted to WOAH (for November 2024) and aims to contribute to awareness of the global situation.
+This report provides an update of the situation as of 31 December 2024, according to the information submitted to WOAH through the World Animal Health Information System (WAHIS) and aims to contribute to awareness of the global situation.
 Although all the information used in this report is already publicly accessible via the WOAH website, the report aims to intelligently combine these various sources of information to present Members with the most accurate information possible, while recognising the limitations of the data available on a global scale.
 This month's report covers the HPAI situation only, as WOAH has not been informed of any exceptional event of infection of domestic and captive wild birds with LPAI viruses having proven natural transmission to humans, associated with severe consequences.
 Contextual information Since its identification in China (People's Rep. of) in 1996, there have been multiple waves of intercontinental transmission of the H5Nx Gs/GD lineage virus.
-HPAI has led to the death and mass slaughter of over 547 million poultry worldwide between 2005 and 2023, with an unprecedented peak of 146 million in 2022.
+HPAI has led to the death and mass slaughter of over 633 million poultry worldwide between 2005 and 2024, with an unprecedented peak of 146 million in 2022.
 During this peak in 2022, 84 countries and territories in the world were affected with HPAI.
-This number continued to rise in 2023, reaching 88 countries and territories.
-In addition, up to now, humans have been occasionally infected with several subtypes of avian influenza (mainly H5N1, H7N9, H5N6, H9N2 with more than 2500 cases since 2003). https://www.who.int/teams/global-influenza-programme/avian-influenza/monthly-risk-assessment-summary

-&lt;sup>2 Cumulative number of confirmed human cases for avian influenza A(H5N1) reported to WHO, 2003-2023, 21 December 2023 As described in the Animal Health Situation Worldwide report presented by WOAH during its 91st General Session of the World Assembly of Delegates in May 2024, HPAI has been a global concern, particularly since October 2020, due to an unprecedented situation marked by: - its global spread and the increase in the number of countries and territories affected worldwide, including an unprecedented spread to Latin America in 2022 and Antarctica in 2024; - the increase in the number of outbreaks and losses in poultry, with a peak during the seasonal wave October 2021-September 2022; - the increased impact on wildlife and biodiversity; - the increase in the number of cases detected in domestic and wild mammals.
+On the other hand, this number decreased in 2024, reaching 80 countries and territories.
+In addition, up to now, humans have been occasionally infected with several subtypes of avian influenza (mainly H5N1, H7N9, H5N6, H9N2 with more than 2500 cases since 2003)^{1,2}.
+As described in the Animal Health Situation Worldwide report presented by WOAH during its 91st General Session of the World Assembly of Delegates in May 2024, HPAI has been a global concern, particularly since October 2020, due to an unprecedented situation marked by: - its global spread and the increase in the number of countries and territories affected worldwide, including an unprecedented spread to Latin America in 2022 and Antarctica in 2024; - the increase in the number of outbreaks and losses in poultry, with a peak during the seasonal wave October 2021-September 2022; - the increased impact on wildlife and biodiversity; - the increase in the number of cases detected in domestic and wild mammals.
 Seasonality of HPAI outbreaks in poultry Figure 1 focuses on poultry outbreaks and shows the seasonality of HPAI separately for the northern and southern hemispheres.
-It covers the seasonal wave which has started in October (October 2024 to September 2025), as well as the two previous waves for comparison.
+It covers the seasonal wave which has started in October 2024 (October 2024 to September 2025), as well as the two previous waves for comparison.
 The red rectangle indicates where we currently are in the 2024/2025 cycle based on the period covered in "recent updates" below.